jsiegenthaler/homebridge-eosstb/README.md

 * **channelId**: The channelId, as defined by the TV provider.
 Unknown channelIds will appear in the Homebridge log.

+* **channelKeyMacro**: The channel key macro (key sequence) to send.
+If channelKeyMacro is present, channelId is ignored.

-* **channelNames**: Allows you to add unknown channel names, or to rename any channel as you wish.
+* **channelNames**: Allows you to add unknown channel names, names for key macros, or to rename any channel as you wish.
 Required as some channels (e.g., Netflix) are not published on the master channel list.
 If a channel displays in the Home app like this: "Channel SV09690", then check your TV to see the channel name, and add it to the config.
 An example is provided for Netflix.
 Optional, unknown channels are displayed as "Channel xxxxxxx" where xxxxxxx is the channelId.

 * Telenet BE: